-Reducing the number of cylinders and the total engine displacement, downsizing along with increased boost pressure leads to a higher mean effective pressure.
-As a result, the efficiency is improved, but the peak pressure and heat flow rate are increased.
-This causes a higher thermo-mechanical load of the engine components.
-Improving the dynamic behaviour by adjustment devices or by switching turbochargers leads to an enlargement of negative gas exchange work and consequently to a loss of efficiency.
-High pressure exhaust gas recirculation that is applied to reduce NOx emission also increases the gas exchange work.
-Downsizing of a spark ignition engine makes the engine operate closer to the knock limit and the turbocharger operate closer to the surge line.
-Keeping the limit of exhaust gas temperature for thermo-mechanical purposes causes a higher fuel consumption, since in customers’ driving operation the rate of full load rises.
-The reduction of CO2 emission means the biggest challenge for the engine development in the future, especially since exhaust gas emissions are being limited simultaneously more and more and since new test methods (world harmonized light vehicles test procedure, portable emissions measurement system) intensify the requirements.
+Reducing the number of cylinders and the total engine displacement, downsizing along with the increased boost pressure leads to a higher mean effective pressure.
+Consequently, the efficiency is improved.At the same time peak pressure and heat flow rate are also increased andthe thermo-mechanical load of the engine components rises as well.
+Nonetheless, the improvement of the dynamic behavior (by adjustment devices or by switching turbochargers) often leads to an enlargement of negative gas exchange work and consequently to a loss of efficiency.
+Furthermore, the high pressure exhaust gas recirculation that is applied to reduce NOX emission also increases the gas exchange work.
+The advantage of the electrically driven compressor is the dynamic response and the efficiency of the turbocharger’s changing layout.
+However, the downsizing of a spark ignition engine stretches the engine to the knock limit and the turbocharger operates closer to the surge line.
+As far as thermo-mechanical processes are concerned the maintenance of exhaust gas temperature - leads due to the enrichment toa higher fuel consumption, since the rate of full load in the customers' driving operation rises.
+Nonetheless, the integrated exhaustgas manifold minimizes this disadvantage.

-Optimizing the supercharging of combustion engines requires a detailed knowledge about the behaviour of the complete system.
+Optimizing the supercharging of combustion engines requires a detailed knowledge about the behavior of the complete system.
 The operating performance can be predicted very well with simulation models.
 3D computational fluid dynamics is an important tool for optimizing the intake area.
 Real time models are used to control the system.
 The complete system is tested on a highly dynamic engine test stand.
 Model-based control is here optimized by bypass structures.

 At the 19th SUPERCHARGING CONFERENCE on 25th/26th September 2014 in Dresden the most current methods and results of development will be presented.
 Engine developing engineers and manufacturers of supercharging systems and other important components will contribute their part.
 The diversity of engines will reach from car engines up to low speed two-cycle ship engines.
 The conference will be held in German and English supported by simultaneous translation.